-- Click Home to return to the CollabNet TeamForge home page. - Click My Workspace to return to your My Page and to access your personal navigation - Click Projects to access the projects of which you are a member, or to browse for other projects. - Click Search to find data in CollabNet TeamForge .
+- Click Home to return to the CollabNet TeamForge home page. - Click My Workspace to return to your My Page and to access your personal navigation bar. - Click Projects to access the projects of which you are a member, or to browse for other projects.